Choose the Best Colours for Office As Per Vastu Shastra

 Green – A Creative Colour For Office

 Another calming, popular colour for workspace design is green.
 Use green in various shades throughout the office.
 Green increases creative performance.
 It inspires innovation and brings fresh ideas.
 It reduces eye strain when you are working on the computer for a longer period of time.
 Use green shade where maximum computers and servers are installed.
-Green is a colour of nature.
-It offers tranquility, rejuvenation, and new life.
-It sparks creativity in an organization.
-Green along with lemon yellow are the best colors when you are working on new projects or design portfolios.
-Green is a beneficial colour to apply within the workspace as helps reduce eyestrain from the harsh glares of computer screens.
-It also helps reduce anxiety.

 White – A Colour Of Freshness